 #6 – Warranties

-Warranties are one of the most common example.
+Warranties are one of the most common examples.

-The tax authorities do not consider future warranties and returns as an expense because this expense has not been incurred but only accounted for.
-Therefore, the Company cannot deduct such an expense while calculating taxes and thus has to pay tax on $0.5 million as well.
+The tax authorities do not consider future warranties and returns as an expense.
+It is because this expense has not been incurred but only accounted for.
+Therefore, the Company cannot deduct such an expense while calculating taxes; thus, pay tax on $0.5 million as well.
 Therefore, this amount will be part of the deferred tax assets in the balance sheet.

 #7 – Bad Debts

 Another example of Deferred tax assets is Bad Debt.
-Lets assume that a Company has a book profit of $10,000 for a financial year which includes a provision of $500 as bad debt.
-However, for the purpose of taxes, this bad debt is not considered until it has been actually written off.
+Let’s assume that a company has a book profit of $10,000 for a financial year, including a provision of $500 as bad debt.
+However, for the purpose of taxes, this bad debt is not considered until it has been written off.
 Thus, the Company will have to pay tax on $10,500 and hence creating this tax asset.

-Deferred tax assets in the balance sheet line item on the non-current assets which are recorded whenever more tax is paid by the Company.
+Deferred tax assets in the balance sheet line item on the non-current assets, which are recorded whenever the Company pays more tax.
 The amount under this asset is then utilized to reduce future tax liability.
 It can be caused due to many reasons because there are certain items allowed/disallowed in the tax income statement than in the accounting income statement.
-The difference in the deferred tax calculation of book profits and tax profits may lead to the recording of deferred tax asset.
+The difference in the deferred tax calculation of book profits and tax profits may lead to the recording of deferred tax assets.

 Deferred Tax Assets Video

-This has been a guide to Deferred Tax Assets.
-Here we discuss the Top 7 examples & calculation of Deferred tax assets including business loss, warranties, bad debts, expenses, depreciation method, and depreciation rates etc. You can learn more about accounting from the following articles –
+This article has been a guide to Deferred Tax Assets.
+Here we discuss the Top 7 examples & calculation of Deferred tax assets, including business loss, warranties, bad debts, expenses, depreciation method, and depreciation rates, etc. You can learn more about accounting from the following articles –